 The use of biochar goes back thousands of years, deliberately so or not.
 In the Amazon Basin today, there are rich and fertile, black soils (Terra Petra) that are the result of carbon left behind from the fires and cooking of indigenous people.
 These soils have held their fertility over thousands of years.
 Sonoma Biochar allows you to reactivate this ancient soil-building technique.
 Today this biochar is produced while creating green, renewable energy.

 Join Us On Facebook Join a discussion, see what others have to say.
 We'd love to hear from you.
-(Click logo)
+(Click Facebook logo)

 Biochar is applied only once, but the results will last forever as long as you keep your soil biologically active.
-Regular applications of compost, mulch, cover crop, etc. will recharge the biochar over the years.
+Annual applications of compost, mulch, cover crop, etc. will recharge the biochar over the years.

 Sonoma Biochar